keriganmarketing/medlicense/user/pages/04.licensure-information/01.state-licensure-requirements/26.mississippi/state.md

 usmle: '7'
 visible: false
 googletitle: 'Mississippi Licensure Requirements'
-googledesc: 'With the Mississippi Medical Board, MedLicense.com is averaging 2 to 5 months for the issuance of a Mississippi Medical License from the submission of the application to the Medical Board to the issuance of the Physician Mississippi Medical Board.
+googledesc: 'Mississippi Medical Board licensure is averaging 2 to 5 months for the issuance of a Mississippi Medical License from the submission of the application to the Medical Board to the issuance of the Physician Mississippi Medical Board.
 Our firm has licensed Physicians in Mississippi since April 2000.'
 twitterenable: true
 twittercardoptions: summary
 twittershareimg: /home/medlicense-social-card.jpg
 twittertitle: 'Mississippi Licensure Requirements'
-twitterdescription: 'With the Mississippi Medical Board, MedLicense.com is averaging 2 to 5 months for the issuance of a Mississippi Medical License from the submission of the application to the Medical Board to the issuance of the Physician Mississippi Medical Board.
+twitterdescription: 'Mississippi Medical Board licensure is averaging 2 to 5 months for the issuance of a Mississippi Medical License from the submission of the application to the Medical Board to the issuance of the Physician Mississippi Medical Board.
 Our firm has licensed Physicians in Mississippi since April 2000.'
 articleenabled: false
 musiceventenabled: false
 orgaenabled: false